 Every portal comes standard with a website builder, public URL, and website hosting to help increase online visibility.
 Your website is easy to setup and updates automatically as you add content in OrgSync.
-To access the website builder, select 'Website' along your portal’s left-hand toolbar.
-If you do not see this module, read this article on how to enable it.
+To access the website builder, select Website along your portal's toolbar.
+Click here if you do not see this tool.
 This article includes a video training as well as a complete breakdown of the sections that constitute the website builder.

 This tab is a section used exclusively for images you plan to use on your website.

 This is where your website’s stylesheet (CSS) and any other files you want to use on your website are stored.
-You can customize the stylesheet to make formatting changes by clicking the edit button.
+You can customize the stylesheet to make formatting changes if you hover over the gears icon and click Edit.
 We suggest gaining a thorough understanding of CSS before making changes to this file.
-It’s easy to make a mistake that can break your site.
-All website resets must be handled by a member of the OrgSync staff and you will lose all content in the process.
+It’s easy to make a mistake that can break the formatting of your site.
+All website resets must be handled by a member of the OrgSync staff and you will lose all content in the reset process.

 This tab allows you to change your website’s URL and re-order your officers (if you are utilizing the officers module on one of your pages).
-The first portion of the URL is uneditable and determined by your umbrella.
-If you would like to redirect an existing website to your OrgSync page, this must be handled through the hosting company.
+The first portion of the URL is not editable and determined by your umbrella.
+If you would like to redirect an existing website to your OrgSync page, this must be handled through the host company.
 This process is not handled in OrgSync.

 If you're interested in learning more regarding the principles behind HTML and CSS, we've compiled a short list of useful external resources below which will empower you to make the most of your website building experience.